Early Childhood Intervention (ECI)

 The Marley Glen Preschool is versatile, effective and extremely successful.
 We provide services to preschool children ages 3 to 5 years old who have been diagnosed with a variety of disabilities.
 Our ECI classes consist of students ranging from speech/language delays all the way to mild, moderate and severe disabilities.

-Students enrolled in our ECI progrm will be evaluated and placed at Marley Glen by way of the Infants & Toddlers Program.
+Students enrolled in our ECI program will be evaluated and placed at Marley Glen by way of the Infants & Toddlers Program.

 The primary department consists of students between the ages of 6 and 10.
 Classes work on a range of functional skills from reading and math readiness to functional life skills necessary to increase overall independence.
 We also expose students to a modified VSC to teach academic readiness skills designed to prepare them for the years to come

 The Senior Department consists of students approximately 15 to 21 years of age.
 Classes focus on all realms of our students’ education including social, emotional, cognitive, behavioral and functional skills.
-At the age of twenty-one students will graduate and transition to appropriate adult services.
+At the age of 21, students will receive a Maryland Certificate of Completion and transition to appropriate adult services.
 The vocational coordinator and staff provide information, training and assistance to students in preparation for the transition to adult services.

 Cultural Arts can be the unseen heroes of a child’s education.
 It is often in these classes that students can excel when they find difficulty in other arenas.
 Children may find self expression non-verbally through music or art, unlock their imaginations in media, increase mobility and balance in aquatics, or learn how to keep themselves healthy and active in PE.
 The Cultural Arts department also works with classroom teachers to support goals in fine and gross motor development, speech, reading, behavior an social goals, reading, and math.